unkcpz/rsdos/README.md

 - [ ] backup
 - [ ] benchmark on optimize/validate/backup ...
 - [ ] own rust benchmark on detail performance tuning.
-- [ ] Compress on adding to loose as git not just during packs.
+- [ ] (v2) Compress on adding to loose as git not just during packs.
 Header definition required.
-- [ ] hide direct write to packs and shading with same loose structure
+- [ ] (v2) hide direct write to packs and shading with the same loose structure
-- [ ] generic Container interface that can host data in online storage (trait Container with insert/extract methods)
+- [ ] generic Container interface that can extent to host data in online storage (trait Container with insert/extract methods)
 - [ ] Add mutex to the pack write, panic when other thread is writing. (or io_uring take care of async?)
-- [ ] Make `Container` generic and natural to support online object storage.
 - [ ] (v2) Rename packs -> packed
 - [ ] migation plan and CLI tool
 - [ ] Explicit using buffer reader/writer to replace copy_by_chunk, need to symmetry use buf on reader and write for insert/extract.
 I need to decide in which timing to wrap reader as a BufReader, in `ReaderMaker` or in copy???